Copticoder/Copticoder.github.io/index.md

 ## Current Status

 I have worked as an R&D engineer at [SpeedLegal](https://speedlegal.io/), a legal tech startup based in US California, where I contributed to solving multiple legal problems related to contract review automation using retrieval augmented generation pipelines.
 At the moment, I'm searching for internships that involve solving exciting reinforcement learning problems !
-As well as preparing for my graduate studies in the field of AI.

 ---